vain0x/milone-lang/docs/refs/discriminated_union_types.md

 ## Operations

+- Equality:
+    Discriminated union type is equatable if all payloads are equatable.
 - `string` function:
     Discriminated union type is convertible to string if all payloads are convertible to string.
     - *Remark*: The output might change in future.